paulobarcelos/transit-generator/README.md

-# transit-metaballs
+# transit-generator

-An element providing a starting point for your own reusable Polymer elements.
+A web-component element that renders the simulation used to generate branding graphics for Transit.

 ## Dependencies